treeverse/lakeFS/docs/integrations/glue_hive_metastore.md

 {% include toc.html %}

-# Glue / Hive Metastore Intro
+# About Glue / Hive Metastore

-This part contains a brief explanation about how Glue/Hive metastore work with lakeFS
+This part explains about how Glue/Hive Metastore work with lakeFS.

-Glue and Hive Metastore stores metadata related to Hive and other services (such as Spark and Trino).
+Glue and Hive Metastore store metadata related to Hive and other services (such as Spark and Trino).
 They contain metadata such as the location of the table, information about columns, partitions and many more.

 ## Without lakeFS
 {: .no_toc }
-In order to query the table `my_table`, Spark will:
+To query the table `my_table`, Spark will:
-* Request the metadata from Hive metastore (steps 1,2)
+* Request the metadata from Hive metastore (steps 1,2),
 * Use the location from the metadata to access the data in S3 (steps 3,4).
 ![metastore with S3]({{ site.baseurl }}/assets/img/metastore-S3.svg)

-<br/><br/>

 ## With lakeFS
 {: .no_toc }